-Blue Coast Engineering (Blue Coast) has been contracted by Kitsap Transit to monitor the beaches within Rich Passage during the implementation of commercial service of the fast ferry M/V Rich Passage 1 (RP1) and subsequent vessel of the same class the M/V Reliance and M/V Lady Swift on the Bremerton to Seattle route.
-Beach photo observations and laser scanning surveys were completed in May and October 2020.
-Beginning in January 2005 and continuing through 2020, geo-referenced and time-stamped photographs were acquired approximately quarterly at several reference locations along the five sections of sensitive shorelines (Pleasant Beach, Point White, East Bremerton, Port Orchard, and Point Glover).
+Blue Coast Engineering (Blue Coast) has been contracted by Kitsap Transit to monitor the beaches within Rich Passage during the implementation of commercial service of the fast ferry M/V Rich Passage 1 (RP1) and subsequent vessels of the same class the M/V Reliance and M/V Lady Swift on the Bremerton to Seattle route.
+Beach photo observations and laser scanning surveys were completed in May and October 2021.
+Beginning in January 2005 and continuing through 2021, geo-referenced and time-stamped photographs were acquired approximately quarterly at several reference locations along the five sections of sensitive shorelines (Pleasant Beach, Point White, East Bremerton, Port Orchard, and Point Glover).
 Laser scanning surveys provide three-dimensional measurements of beach elevation over 500-foot-long sections on Point Glover, Point White, Pleasant Beach, and East Bremerton shorelines.
-The observations from the shorelines indicate that the seasonal and interannual patterns are consistent between 2017 to 2020, and years prior to vessel operations.
+The observations from the shorelines indicate that the seasonal and interannual patterns are consistent between 2017 to 2021, and years prior to vessel operations.

-The 2020 measurements at Port Orchard and Pleasant Beach show small pockets of erosion and accretion which are consistent with years prior to vessel operations.
-East Bremerton shows erosion and accretion trends which are characteristic of the three to five-year interannual cycle identified previously at the site.
-Erosion continued at several of the sites on East Bremerton, including at the laser scanning survey site, but several photo observation sites began to recover during the winter to higher elevations and then decreased in beach elevation through the summer (as in past years).

-Point White is the most dynamic shoreline reach in the study area because of exposure to wind-waves and the lack of sediment supply.
+The 2021 measurements at Port Orchard and Pleasant Beach show small pockets of erosion and accretion which are consistent with years prior to vessel operations.
+East Bremerton also shows waves of sediment erosion and accretion, similar to those that have been identified previously at the site.
+Point White is the most dynamic shoreline reach (constantly changing) in the study area because of exposure to wind-waves and the lack of sediment supply to replenish sediment transported by wind-waves.
 Monitoring sites along Point White continue to exhibit long-term depletion of sediment as well seasonal cycles.
-Volumetric change analysis of beach elevations, as determined by laser scanning, at Point Glover and at Point White) are within the range of expected results and no discernable trend is apparent in the data over the past 8 years of monitoring.
-At Point Glover, which is also sediment supply-limited, local effects such as changes in creek flows result in variable sediment transport patterns.
-In 2020, the net change in sediment volume was a loss of 18 CY which is a decrease from 2019 but within the range of change during previous years.
+Volumetric change analysis of beach elevations, as determined by laser scanning, at Point Glover and at Point White are within the typical seasonal and annual variability and no discernable change in the trend is apparent in the data over the past 9 years of monitoring.

-The measurable beach response along the reaches monitored in 2020 cannot be directly attributed to Bremerton-Seattle Passenger Only Ferry (POF) operations.
-The beaches will be monitored again in May and October 2021 to record both the seasonal and interannual cycles of beach response during the fifth year of operation of Kitsap Transit Fast Ferry Service through Rich Passage.
+The measurable beach response along the reaches monitored in 2021 cannot be correlated to Bremerton-Seattle Passenger Only Ferry (POF) operations.
+In other words, there is no correlation between the changes on the beaches and the beginning or changes to POF vessel operations in Rich Passage between 2017 and 2021.
+The beaches will be monitored again in May and October 2022 to record both the seasonal and interannual cycles of beach response during the sixth year of operation of Kitsap Transit Fast Ferry Service through Rich Passage.